 Minneapolis has the Local, St. Paul has the Liffey, and Cooper is their suburban sister pub in St. Louis Park.
 Dig into a burger or a curry, or indulge in a Guinness chocolate mousse to match the vibe of the big, belle époque interior.
 Sidle up to the bar to soak in the imported woodwork—and a drink—if you’re feeling thirsty.

 The Dub’s glowing neon signs are a warm addition to this stretch of University Ave., where the pub has long held a reputation for serving excellently poured beers with no side of pretense.
-Stop by for live music most nights of the week, Irish dance lessons on Mondays, or to relax on the patio with a pint.
+Stop by for live music most nights of the week, Irish dance lessons on Wednesdays, or to relax on the patio with a pint.

 The Halftime Rec’s days of all Irish all the time may be over since it refocused the music room on country western acts.
 That said, the place is still decked out in shamrocks, you can still catch an Irish act there every so often, and the Guinness tap at the bar is far from running dry.
 If that doesn’t make you feel lively, the cheap drinks and ample bar games selection will.